nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 Lantau Trail: trail markers L001 to L133 are in grid zone 49Q, markers L134 to L139 are in grid zone 50Q (not cool)

 MacLehose Trail: trail markers M001 to M190 are in grid zone 50Q, markers M191 to M200 are in grid zone 49Q (not cool)

+In summary, despite good intention, the use of truncated grid reference to locate hikers in distress is less than ideal because of the ambigious grid zone GZD.
+It is much better to use the sign post's